trz42/eessi-bot-software-layer/README.md

 Click on "Create GitHub App"

-## Step 3: Installing GitHub App (might trigger first event to EESSI bot)
+## <a name="step3"></a>Step 3: Installing GitHub App

+_Note, this will trigger the first event (`installation`).
+While the EESSI bot is not running yet, you can inspect this via the webpage for your Smee channel.
+Just open https://smee.io/CHANNEL-ID in a browser and browse through the information included in the event.
+Naturally, some of the information will be different for other types of events._

 You need to install the GitHub App -- essentially telling GitHub to link the app to an account and one, several or all repositories on whose events the app then should act upon.

-Go to the page https://github.com/settings/apps and select the app you want to install by clicking on the icon left to the apps name or on the "Edit" button right to the name of the app.
+Go to the page https://github.com/settings/apps and select the app you want to install by clicking on the icon left to the app's name or on the "Edit" button right to the name of the app.
 On the next page you should see the menu item "Install App" on the left-hand side.
 When you click on this you should see a page with a list of accounts you can install the app on.
 Choose one and click on the "Install" button next to it.
 This leads to a page where you can select the repositories on whose the app should react to.
+Here, for the sake of simplicity, choose just `YOU_1/software-layer` as described in [Prerequisites](#prerequisites).
 Select one, multiple or all and click on the "Install" button.

-## Step 4: Installing the EESSI bot on Linux machine
+## <a name="step4"></a>Step 4: Installing the EESSI bot on a `bot machine`

 The EESSI bot for the software layer is available from https://github.com/EESSI/eessi-bot-software-layer

-Get the EESSI bot onto the Linux machine by running something like
+Get the EESSI bot _installed_ onto the `bot machine` by running something like

 ```
 git clone https://github.com/EESSI/eessi-bot-software-layer.git
 ```

-If you want to develop the EESSI bot, it is recommended that you fork the repository and use the fork on the Linux machine.
+If you want to develop the EESSI bot, it is recommended that you fork the repository and use the fork on the `bot machine`.

 The EESSI bot requires some Python packages to be installed.
 See the top of this page, or simply run (the `requirements.txt` file is provided by the EESSI bot repository)
 ```